puppeteer/puppeteer/docs/api/puppeteer.responseforrequest.md

 Optional response headers.

-The record values will be converted to string following: Arrays' values will be mapped to String (Used when you need multiple headers with same name).
+The record values will be converted to string following: Arrays' values will be mapped to String (Used when you need multiple headers with the same name).
 Non-arrays will be converted to String.

 </td><td>